-Akeneo PIM uses a daemon to execute jobs (i.e: imports, exports, etc.) from a queue.
+Akeneo PIM uses daemons to execute jobs (i.e: imports, exports, etc.) from a queue.

 Please note that, while the number of running job consumers is not enforced, it is not recommended to increase it above the server capability.
-Between 1 and 3 comsumers is recommended.
+Between 1 and 3 consumers is recommended.

 As of PIM 3.1, each daemon can be dedicated to run certain job(s), hence making sure the jobs will be executed in a timely manner, and that their execution will not interfere with other business operations.

-Learn more about the onboarder and its configuration in the PIM in the dedicated section Akeneo Onboarder.
+Learn more about Onboarder and its configuration in the PIM in the dedicated section Akeneo Onboarder.

 Found a typo or a hole in the documentation and feel like contributing?